IevhenBuival/secret-words-backend/README.md

-#BACKEND part for SECRED WORDS
+#BACKEND part for SECRET WORDS

 this is server part for Secred Words,